 Continue on along the edge of the hill, past a stone trig point marker on your right, and follow the Cotswold Way signs (which are pretty frequent).
 The path runs down steps cut into the rock and through woodland before reaching a wooden gate onto Charlton Kings Common.

 A new path has recently been built along the top of the common (which used to get very muddy in winter), so follow this along the top for more panoramic views, this time across the east of Cheltenham.
-Look out for paragliders who sometimes launch from here, and for the cows, who graze freely on the common in the autumn and winter but are pretty docile.
+Look out for paragliders who sometimes launch from here, and for the cows, who graze freely on the common in the autumn and winter but are fairly docile.

 At the bottom of hill, just after you’ve passed the Charlton Kings Common information board, the path splits into three – one going right, one left and one straight ahead.
 Take the (unsignposted) path off to the left which heads into the trees and along the edge of a fenced field.